andrewparrish/platform_engineer_interview/README.md

     }
 ```

 2. I assumed that the client side will support cookie usage for use in the anti-cheating functionality which I will describe more in the "Implementation Notes" block below.
-Should you need to disable this functionality, simply run in the same console as your server:
+Should you need to disable this functionality (such as not having to want to deal with them while testing with curl), simply run in the same console as your server:
 ```
     export disable_cheating_prevention=true
 ```